marcoalopez/marcoalopez.github.io/Resume.md

 **Lopez-Sanchez MA**, Chauve T, Montagnat M, Tommasi A. Decoupling between strain localisation and the microstructural record: evidence from in-situ strain measurements in polycrystalline ice.
 Pre-print at _EarthArXiv_. https://doi.org/10.31223/X5291H In review in *Earth and Planetary Science Letters*.

-Wang X, Zhang J, Tommasi A, **Lopez-Sanchez MA**, Jing Z, Shi F, Liu W, Barou F. Experimental evidence for a weak calcic-amphibole-rich deep crust in orogens.
-In review in _JGR: Solid Earth_.
+Wang X, Zhang J, Tommasi A, **Lopez-Sanchez MA**, Jing Z, Shi F, Liu W, Barou F.  Experimental Evidence for a Weak Calcic-Amphibole-Rich Deep Crust in Orogens.
+In review in _GRL_.

 ### Published or in press (citable) peer-reviewed publications